 A number of disputes relating to energy projects have also been subject to arbitrations arising under investment treaties.
-African states are currently party to nearly 500 bilateral investment treaties (BITs)14 that include protection for the investments of foreign investors and offer arbitration for resolution of disputes between foreign investors and host governments under the ICSID or other arbitral rules.15 In addition to BITs, regional trade agreements such as the South African Development Community (SADC) Protocol on Finance and Investment, the Economic Community of West African States (ECOWAS) Supplementary Act on Foreign Investment and the Common Market for Eastern and Southern Africa (COMESA) Treaty can also provide similar investment protections to BITs.
+African states are currently party to more than 500 bilateral investment treaties (BITs)17 that include protection for the investments of foreign investors and offer arbitration for resolution of disputes between foreign investors and host governments under the ICSID or other arbitral rules.18 In addition to BITs, regional trade agreements such as the South African Development Community (SADC) Protocol on Finance and Investment, the Economic Community of West African States (ECOWAS) Supplementary Act on Foreign Investment and the Common Market for Eastern and Southern Africa (COMESA) Treaty can also provide similar investment protections to BITs.

 While 45 countries in Africa are member states of the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention), a number of prominent African countries, including Angola, which is a significant oil producer, are not party to the ICSID Convention.
 Perhaps unsurprisingly given its economic importance, a significant number of Africa-related ICSID cases have involved energy issues and a large percentage of the ICSID cases involving energy issues have involved African countries.
-To
+On the Washington Convention.

 As with disputes arising in commercial arbitration, ICSID arbitrations dealing with the African energy sector have involved a wide variety of projects and disputes.
-Treaty claims involving energy projects in Africa have related to, among other things, the imposition of new tax regimes and associated breach of stabilisation provisions; 18 suspension and interruption of midstream LNG operations; 19 the transfer of oil and gas concession exploration and development rights to third parties; 20 unpaid invoices under power purchase agreements; 21 and the cancellation of contractual rights or licence revocations.
-22
+Treaty claims involving energy projects in Africa have related to, among other things:

+- the imposition of new tax regimes and associated breach of stabilisation provisions;21 - the suspension and interruption of midstream LNG operations;22 - the transfer of oil and gas concession exploration and development rights to third parties;23 - unpaid invoices under power purchase agreements;24 and - the cancellation of contractual rights or licence revocations.
+25 there is an increasing amount of criticism of the investment treaty system and certain African countries have taken steps to withdraw from treaty obligations including by cancelling BITs.27